Gregory Cheadle: Trump rally controversy

 On June 3, 2016, Cheadle attended a rally in Redding, California for then-presidential candidate Donald Trump.
 During the rally, Trump began speaking about a previous event in which an African-American Trump supporter punched a protester wearing a Ku Klux Klan outfit.
 While Trump was talking, Cheadle shouted "I'm here!".
 Trump then said "Oh, look at my African American over here.
 Look at him.
 Are you the greatest?
 Do you know what I'm talking about?".
 According to Cheadle, after the rally ended and Trump was about to leave after greeting supporters, Cheadle yelled out "Uncle Donald, Uncle Donald."
 Trump, who recognized Cheadle as the man he had called out, told him "You know what I was talking about?
 Jobs, jobs, jobs," and Cheadle responded "Yeah, jobs."

 Trump's remark and use of the possessive "my" attracted criticism, with some viewing it as racist.
 Cheadle was also the subject of criticism, with many criticizing him for attending the rally, and friends and family leaving him angry messages "wanting to know why he let Trump insult him".
 According to Cheadle, his girlfriend broke up with him because of the incident, as "she was an influential Democrat and she just couldn't handle the pressure of even being seen in public with someone associated with Trump".
 Cheadle later clarified that he was not a Trump supporter, and said that he had previously gone to a Bernie Sanders rally, but did not go in.
 He said that he took Trump's comments towards him positively, but noted that many were left uncertain as to their meaning.

 Political positions

 Cheadle has described himself as an "1856 Republican", and has said that "the Republican party of today has left its core principles of truth, fairness, and justice".
 He dislikes the Affordable Care Act, and did not vote for Barack Obama, whom he has described as an "elitist".
-In 2016, he said that he supports decriminalizing marijuana, because "it has led to mass incarceration via the war on drugs".
+In 2016, he said that he supports decriminalizing marijuana, claiming that criminalizing the drug "has led to mass incarceration via the war on drugs".
 In 2016, he said on the topic of abortion that "I believe that women have the right of abortion via a convoluted Supreme Court decision, but government should not be responsible for the funding of that right"; a 2019 article in The Independent described him as anti-abortion.
 In 2017, he supported the NFL players who took a knee during the national anthem.
-In 2018, he linked an increase in vaccines to the increase in autism.
+In 2018, he suggested a link between vaccinations and autism.